Phoenix Assault Attorney

 § 13-1204 of the Arizona Revised Statutes explains that aggravated assault offenses are often charged as Class 3 felonies, punishable by between 5 and 15 years in prison.
 Team up with an aggressive criminal defense lawyer in Phoenix if you have been arrested or charged with any type of assault.

-Contact a Phoenix Assault Lawyer at MayesTelles PLLC
+Contact Our Phoenix Assault Lawyer Today

-You can reach us at (602) 428-7104 for a free initial consultation 24/7!
+You can reach us at (602) 428-7104 for a free initial consultation with our Phoenix assault attorney!

 -